springfall2008/batpred/docs/energy-rates.md

 Would say that during a 1 hour period at 5:30-6:30pm on 21st of Jan set the import rate to 150p and assume our load will be 80% of normal (20% lower).

-You can also make relative adjustments to your energy rates, e.g. if you want to avoid exporting during peak periods to improve your energy saving session results you could make a relative adjustment your export rates using **rate_increment**.
+You can also make relative adjustments to your energy rates, e.g. if you want to avoid exporting during peak periods to improve your energy saving session results you could make a relative adjustment to your export rates using **rate_increment**.
-The reason not to just set **rate** is then when an energy saving session is active you do not want to ignore the higher export take.
+The reason not to just set **rate** is then when an energy saving session is active you do not want to ignore the higher export rate that is automatically provided by Octopus.

 In this example we subtract 10p from our export rate during the period that saving sessions normally fall within and thus steer Predbat away from force exporting during that time.
 The saving session will still work correctly as a 10p adjustment on rates >100p will have little/no impact.